 When you hear the term "cloud migration," it's usually referring to a company moving their data and systems from their own internal architecture to the cloud.
 But what happens if a company is already in the cloud?
 What if they want to move to a new cloud platform?
 Migrate from one SaaS application to another?
 Separate their cloud investment into a multi cloud strategy?All of these examples are cloud-to-cloud migrations.
-And while it’s a lot easier to move around once you’re already in the cloud, it still takes expertise and experience to execute a project like this without unexpected speed bumps and false starts – especially if you’re banking on the added benefits of a brand new platform (like security, automatic updates, scalability, device independence, etc.).
-While there are many excellent business cases for doing it, make sure you know what you're getting into before committing to one.
+And while it seems a lot easier to move around once you’re already in the cloud, it still takes expertise and experience to execute a project like this without unexpected speed bumps and false starts.
+Especially if you’re banking on the added benefits of a brand new platform (like security, automatic updates, scalability, device independence, etc.).
+While there are many excellent business cases for doing it, make sure you know what you're getting into before committing to a cloud platform.

 Why Migrate Between Clouds?